kaby76/AntlrVSIX/doc/Import.md

 ### Remove unsupported rewrite syntax and AST operators

-Antlr4 makes a strong departure from Antlr3 in purpse: AST construction is not a supported feature anymore because Antlr is not for compiler construction.
+Antlr4 makes a strong departure from Antlr3 in not supporting the construction of
+ASTs. _Antlr is not considered suitable for compiler construction._
-Consequently, a number of anotations are nuked from the Antlr3 parse tree, including
+Consequently, AST construction anotations are deleted from the parse tree, including

 * "!" and "^" operators.